 The Church booklet Safeguards for Using Technology is used to train missionaries on the appropriate use of technology.
 This booklet is now available for parents to use in teaching their children how to be safe with technology.
-You can order a printed copy or find it in the Gospel Library mobile app in the Missionary collection or download a PDF.
+You can order a printed copy or find it in the Gospel Library mobile app in the Missionary collection.

 At the 2016 Seminar for New Mission Presidents, when Elder David A. Bednar spoke about this new booklet, he explained: